pozitron57/plotnik/README.md

 ![image](https://github.com/pozitron57/plotnik/assets/9392655/bcaacd65-30f0-411d-96f7-f1f0989c0fa1)

 ### 7. Bezier().connect() method

-Reproduce a smooth curve that has to pass through the point (3,60).
+This method is used to create a smooth curve that must pass through the specified point, in this case, (3,60).

 ``` python
 import plotnik